christianheinrichs/easyfglrxinstall/README.md

 faster when it causes problems.
 So instead of manually entering all the commands found on the tutorial pages, this script does all the work for you.

-It let's you choose between 3 installation methods:
+It let’s you choose between 3 installation methods:
 - Downloading and installing fglrx via apt-get
 - Creating and installing a debian package for your system
 - Simply execute the .run file found in the ZIP archive downloaded from AMD